top of page

 • What if I can't attend Slacker anymore?

 We understand that circumstances may change, and we want to provide clarity on our policies to ensure a fair and flexible experience for all participants.
 Please take note of the following refund and deferral guidelines: Race Alterations or Cancellation: We aim to hold the race, but in extreme weather or other unforeseen emergencies we may alter the course, shorten the event, or cancel it.
-In the event of cancellation, all in-person entrants will be moved into the virtual category for their chosen distance Refunds/Deferrals Due to race growth, we are unable to offer refunds or deferrals in 2025, but entries may be transferred.
-Entry Transfers: Entries may be transferred up until June 20, 2025.
-A $5 transfer fee will be applied for entry transfers.
+In the event of cancellation, all in-person entrants will be moved into the virtual category for their chosen distance Refunds/Deferrals Due to race growth, we are unable to offer refunds in 2025, but entries may be deferred or transferred.
+Entry Transfers: Entries may be transferred or deferred up until June 24, 2025.
 Our goal is to provide a fair and accommodating experience for all participants.
-If you have any questions or need further clarification, feel free to reach out to us at jenn@ccmrd.com Thank you for your understanding, and we look forward to your participation in the Slacker Races 2025!
+If you have any questions or need further clarification, feel free to reach out to us at slacker@ccmrd.com Thank you for your understanding, and we look forward to your participation in the Slacker Races 2025!

 • Can I transfer to another distance?